Neuromorphic Networks as Revealed by Features Similarity

 \section{Introduction}

-The universe can be understood as a system composed of matter, energy and information interconnected throughout time and space.
-So is the brain of living beings, where about one hundred billion of glial and neuronal cells process and transmit information across an intricate network of synaptic interconnections.
+The natural world can be understood as a system composed of matter, energy, and information interconnected throughout time and space.
+So is the brain of living beings, where neuronal cells process and transmit information across an intricate network of synaptic interconnections.

-Though several complex systems --- such as the Internet, energy transmission, and transportation --- involve intricate interconnecting networks, the brain represents a specific interesting property in which the \emph{shape} of its basic processing components, the neurons, can influence the respective topology and dynamics (e.g.~\cite{Ascoli, da2021multiset, yuste2015neuron, cajal1989recollections, friedman2020measurements, grueber2005development, da2002shape}).
-One direct manner in which this take place is that neurons with more intricate dendritic arborizations tend to cover more effectively the surrounding 3D space, therefore increasing the chances of receiving axonal projections from other neurons, which are frequently guided by fields emanating from the dendritic arborizations.
+Though several complex systems --- such as the Internet, energy transmission, and transportation --- involve intricate interconnecting networks, the brain possesses a specific interesting property in which the \emph{shape} of its basic processing components, the neurons, can influence the respective topology and dynamics (e.g.~\cite{Ascoli, da2021multiset, yuste2015neuron, cajal1989recollections, friedman2020measurements, grueber2005development, da2002shape}).
+One direct manner in which this takes place is that neurons with more intricate dendritic arborizations tend to cover more effectively the surrounding 3D space, therefore increasing the chances of receiving axonal projections from other neurons, which are frequently guided by fields emanating from the dendritic arborizations.